theDatascientista/Bakery_predictions/0_DataPreparation/README.md

 We tried quite some feature combinations, that's why this folder is as full as it is.

 For the final linear regression we used merged_data_temperature+holidays+weather_impressions.csv

+# Data Import and Preparation

+## Overview

+This stage focuses on importing and preparing the dataset for your bakery sales forecasting project.
+Efficient and accurate data preparation is fundamental for successful forecasting models.
+The task includes importing the dataset into VS Code, cleaning it, and constructing new variables that are pertinent to forecasting sales.

+## Guidelines

+Focus on the following key issues:

+- **Data Importing**

+- **Merging Data from different sources**

+- **Data Cleaning**

+- **Handling Missing Values**

+- **Constructing New Variables** (Develop and integrate new variables that could significantly influence sales predictions.
+This may include date-related features (like day of the week, holidays), weather conditions, or special events.)

+- **Data Transformation** (e.g., converting metric data to categorical data)

+## Task

+Link